 Drop us a line at firstname.lastname@example.org for details of our sponsorship packages.

 Jessica Walsh started Ladies, Wine & Design after doing a lot of thinking and reading on why there are so few women creative directors.
 She believes we can change that through mentorship and championing others' work.

 Numbers show that there's a very small percentage of women leading the creative industry.
-However, I find the people I'm inspired by most are often other talented ladies.
-Here are a few women I've admired, worked with, or had my eye on!
-Email me if you want to nominate someone for this list.
+However, we find the people we're inspired by most are often other talented women.
+Here are a few women we've admired, worked with, or had our eye on!
+Email us if you want to nominate someone for this list.